codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 ## Adding an AKS cluster with a service principal

-An alternative method of adding an Azure cluster is by using a service principal.
+An alternative method of adding an Azure cluster is by using a service principal (*Azure AKS SP*).
 First follow the [instructions for creating a service principal in the Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 Then from the drop-down menu select *Azure AKS SP*.
 Click the *Authenticate button* and enter the following details: